 Isn’t this MVVM?

-Architecture Components have been developed in such a way that when we integrate it in our project, they eventually end up organizing our project in MVVM like architecture.
+Architecture Components have been developed in such a way that when we integrate it into our project, they eventually end up organizing our project in MVVM like architecture.
 Most important components to look out are –

 If we use